Sorebit/sorebit.github.io/content/articles/filmweb-scraper.md

 Title: Public-Intellectual: A Movie Discussions Scraper
-Slug: filmweb-scrapper
+Slug: filmweb-scraper
 Date: 2024-10-19
 Status: published
 Summary: Scraping and exploring the minds of verbose cinema enthusiasts.

-Not unlike many cinema enthusiasts I've built a habit of noting down the titles of movies and people behind them.
-Rating all of it using my [[notes/why-rate|elaborate rating system]].
+Not unlike many cinema enthusiasts I've built a habit of noting down the titles of movies and people behind them, while rating all of it using my [[notes/why-rate|elaborate rating system]].
 My notebook of choice is [filmweb.pl](https://filmweb.pl) with its big polish-speaking community.
 I've also got the habit of reading the forum threads in search of any bright mind with a deeper insignt than mine.
 But when I actually find some smart bloke I'd like to read more from, there's a roadblock. **You can't just browse any user's comment history**.

 A strategy came to mind.
 If someone commented on a movie, we can assume they have watched it (big if, I know) and rated it.
 So why not visit the user's page, then go through all the movies they have rated and find their comments in the discussions?
 Sounds **exactly** like a web scraper's job.